2023 Fall Term classes will begin on September 19 and end on December 14.

 Visit www.parkstreet.org for more details.

 PARK STREET INTERNATIONAL FELLOWSHIP (PSIF) IN-PERSON.
 Join us for small group Bible discussions in English.
-All international students, scholars and their families are welcome ‐ regardless of ethnicity, gender, or religious affiliation.
-Sundays, 1:00‐3:00 PM.
-No need to register.
+All international students, scholars and their families are invited.
+Come learn about Christianity and the Bible in a friendly and open environment, where any question is welcome.
+No need to register, and lunch is provided.
+Sundays, 12:30‐3:00 PM.
 Questions?
-Contact Raymond Kam, Minister to Internationals.
+Contact Raymond Kam, Minister to Internationals. resumes September 10

 Courses And Activities Not Being Offered This Term

 TEAHOUSE CHAT IN-PERSON.
+Offered during fall and winter/spring semesters.
 Practice English in the company of friends through storytelling, topical discussions, reflection questions, and more.
 Free!
 All are welcome!
-Thursdays, 12:15-1:45 PM.
-No need to register.

 ACADEMIC ENGLISH WRITING is a weekly class for international scholars and researchers who wish to improve their writing skills.
 English language elements that are unique to academic writing will be covered.
 Lessons are accompanied by pronunciation exercises and analysis of student writing samples.
 Class size limited.
 Questions?
 Contact Karen Patschke, Park Street’s ESL Coordinator.

-TOEFL TEST PREPARATION for students with intermediate or advanced language proficiency.
-Questions?
+TOEFL TEST PREPARATION For students with intermediate or advanced language proficiency.
 Contact Karen Patschke, Park Street’s ESL Coordinator.

 Ni hao!
 I came to Boston as a visiting scholar at BWH.
 I attended the Professional Communications Workshop and learned a lot about presentations.
 I appreciate teacher Whay because of the well-prepared lessons, homework assignments, discussion and presentations.
 It was a really friendly learning experience.
 I strongly recommend you take this English class.